Clerical Boarding Schemes

 - Candidates on these lists are ranked in merit order and particular areas of strength highlighted to allow identification of a candidate that best matches the recruiting department's requirements in terms of skills and competencies, work experience, work pattern etc.

 * Queen’s may notify more than one candidate, in order of merit that a post has arisen.
-This notification invites an expression of interest in a post and should not be considered an offer.
+This notification invites an expression of interest in a post and should this invitation be rejected, this will be considered as a strike and therefore a turning down of a suitable post.

-If an internal applicant is successful at the grade above and are placed in a temporary post they will be redeployed at the higher grade.
+If an internal applicant is successful at a higher graded clerical post through clerical boarding, they will be given access to the redeployment portal at the higher grade.

 Unfortunately, there’s a lot of competition for opportunities at the University so not everyone will be successful.